 The Scott College of Business provides many leadership opportunities through its professional student organizations.
 Business administration majors qualify for membership in the organizations in their areas of emphasis, as well as for business fraternities, Delta Sigma Pi and Alpha Kappa Psi.

 Special Note: The Business Administration Program is offered on the Terre Haute campus.
-The last two years are also
+The program is also offered via online learning.

 The Business Administration Program also provides an excellent foundation for graduate work that ultimately leads to advanced degrees in areas such as law, public administration, and business.

 In addition, all programs in the Scott College of Business are accredited by the AACSB International.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

 In addition, the Scott College of Business offers a variety of scholarships.
 Incoming freshmen may apply for the Networks Scholarship.
 Scholarships also are available for continuing students in business administration.

 The Graduate Catalog and Undergraduate Catalog of Indiana State University are the documents of authority for all students.
 The requirements given in the catalogs supersede information issued by any academic department, program, college, or school.
 The University reserves the right to change the requirements at any time.